-Lauren is a licensed Marriage and Family Therapist and is trained in EMDR (Eye Movement Desensitization and Reprocessing).
-Lauren received her Bachelor’s degree in Sociology from the University of California, San Diego and her Master’s degree in Counseling and Depth Psychology from Pacifica Graduate Institute.
-Lauren works from the strong conviction that transformative and life-changing treatment starts with a healthy, self-aware, and balanced clinical team.
-Lauren utilizes an integrative psychodynamic approach when working with clients, and believes that an individual’s personal encounter with the unconscious is essential for the healing process.
-Lauren is passionate about helping clients get in touch with their spiritual selves, and believes strongly in the power of community and connectedness to promote growth of the individual mind, body, and spirit.
+Lauren Cabaldon is a licensed Marriage and Family Therapist trained in Eye-Movement Desensitization and Reprocessing (EMDR).
+She received her Bachelor’s degree in Sociology from the University of California, San Diego, and her Master’s degree in Counseling and Depth Psychology from Pacifica Graduate Institute.
+Cabaldon works from the strong conviction that transformative and life-changing treatment starts with a healthy, self-aware and balanced clinical team.
+She utilizes an integrative psychodynamic approach when working with clients and believes that an individual’s personal encounter with the unconscious is essential for the healing process.
+Cabaldon is passionate about helping clients get in touch with their spiritual selves and believes strongly in the power of community and connectedness to promote the growth of the individual mind, body and spirit.

 Shannon is a Licensed Marriage and Family Therapist.
 She graduated from Vanguard University with a Master’s degree in Marriage and Family Therapy.
 Shannon is passionate about empowering individuals to find healing and restoration.
 “There is nothing more rewarding than to be invited into someone’s pain and to watch them grow and experience the freedom from their bondages,” she says.
 Shannon also specializes in helping those struggling with addiction, depression, anxiety and relational issues.